mikeoverbay/TankExporter/README.md

 ## Version 118:
 This adds the ability to stop loading decals.</br>
-This can help with load speeds but will make the terrain</br>
+This can help with load speeds but will make the terrain look bad.</br>
-look bad.</br>
 Updated the way you load _skin tanks.</br>
 Slight improvment to terrain rendering.</br>